DeepC2: AI-powered Covert Command and Control on OSNs: Evaluation

-In this experiment, bots crawl 1 K tweets 5 minutes after the selection of the trending topic every hour.
-In real scenarios, attackers can customize the waiting time, crawling volume and frequency to meet their needs.
-In this experiment, we'll show how the attackers determine the appropriate parameters.
+In this experiment, the malware crawl 1 K tweets 5 minutes after the selection of the trending topic.
+In real scenarios, attackers can customize the waiting time, crawling volume, and frequency.
+In this part, we'll show how the attacker determines the appropriate parameters.

-We also collected trends in Johannesburg and selected the last trend above 10K discussions as the keyword.
-Then, we use the botmaster's account to post tweets that contained the keywords.
-The bots started to look for the botmaster's account using the keywords by the Twitter API after waiting for 5, 10, 20, 30, 45, 60, 90, 120, 150 and 180 minutes.
-The bots recorded how many tweets were crawled to find the botmaster.
+We used the method in Sec.~\ref{sec:trends} to collect the trending topics.
+Then, we used the attacker's account to post tweets that contained the keywords.
+The malware started to find the attacker's account using the keywords after waiting for 5, 10, 20, 30, 45, 60, 90, 120, 150, and 180 minutes.
+The malware recorded how many tweets were crawled to find the attacker.
 We collected 56 groups of data.
 Fig.~\ref{fig:waiting} shows the relation between the crawled tweet volume and waiting time.
-After waiting for 5 minutes, the bots found the botmaster within 1 K tweets in all cases.
-After waiting for 1 hour, in 88\% of cases, the bots found the botmaster within 1 K tweets and 98\% within 3 K tweets.
-Even 3 hours after the botmaster posted the tweets, the bots still found the botmaster within 1 K tweets in 68\% of cases and within 3K tweets in 89\% of cases.
-As in the experiments on Twitter, the waiting time of bots is 5 minutes, it is appropriate to crawl 1,000 tweets to find botmaster.
+After waiting 5 minutes, the malware found the attacker within 1 K tweets in all cases.
+After waiting for 1 hour, in 88\% of cases, the malware found the attacker within 1 K tweets and 98\% within 3 K tweets.
+After waiting for 3 hours, the malware could still find the attacker within 1 K tweets in 68\% of cases and within 3K tweets in 89\% of cases.
+As the waiting time is 5 minutes in the experiments on Twitter, it is appropriate to crawl 1,000 tweets.

-If the attackers choose topics from larger cities such as New York and Los Angeles, tweets may be more frequently updated, requiring the bots to crawl more tweets to find botmasters with the same waiting time.
-Additionally, if attackers choose top-ranked topics from the trending list, the bots also need to crawl more tweets if the waiting time remains the same.
-Nevertheless, if attackers choose to publish commands at midnight in the selected city, it is also different from the daytime.
-The parameters should be customized with different rules and needs when replaying this scenario.
+The tweets may be more frequently updated if the attackers choose topics from larger cities such as New York and Los Angeles, and it may require the malware to crawl more tweets with the same waiting time.
+Additionally, if attackers choose top-ranked topics from the trending list, the malware also needs to crawl more tweets with the same waiting time.
+Moreover, it is also different if attackers choose to publish commands at midnight in the selected city.
+The parameters should be customized with different needs when applied in real scenarios.